mpbayonal/chequesBlockchain/cheques-blockchain/README.md

 - **JWT_SECRET**: can be any random string
 - **PRIVATE_KEY**: must be 64 random hexadecimal characters

-These properties can be set one of two ways, through an environment variable, or (preferably) by creating a file named `config.json` file in the `server/` directory.
-A file named `config.json.example` is provided which should provide a template to follow.
+These properties can be set using an environment variable,

 ## Development